Frequently Asked Questions About Car Accidents

 If you suffer an injury in an auto accident, then you may be able to seek damages for your associated losses.
 These damages include, but are not limited to:

 - Mental and physical pain and suffering

-If the other party acted deliberately or with reckless disregard, the injured party may also be able to pursue punitive damages.
+If the other party acted deliberately or with reckless disregard, then the injured party may also be able to pursue punitive damages.

 South Caroline has a modified comparative negligence law.
 This is also referred to as the “51 percent” rule.
-If the injured party in a car accident holds some fault in the incident, the percentage of his or her fault will lower what the other party pays.
-If the injured person’s negligence breaks the threshold of 50 percent, he or she cannot recover compensation from the other party.
+If the injured party in a car accident holds some fault in the incident, then the percentage of his or her fault will lower what the other party pays.
+If the injured person’s negligence breaks the threshold of 50 percent, then he or she cannot recover compensation from the other party.